xlladdins/xll/docs/Excel4MacrosQ-S.md

 **REFTEXT**(**reference**, a1)

-Reference    is the reference you want to convert.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is the reference you want to convert.

-A1    is a logical value specifying A1-style or R1C1-style references.
+A1&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying A1-style or R1C1-style references.

   - > If a1 is TRUE, REFTEXT returns an A1-style reference.

   - > If a1 is FALSE or omitted, REFTEXT returns an R1C1-style
     > reference.

->
+> &nbsp;

 **Examples**